What you need to know

 During the festival we need literally hundreds of volunteers to keep the magic happening.
 There are sign-up boards at the Info Booth and three Volunteer Coordinators roaming the site to help you find a place to pitch in.
 There are, of course, a thousand other little jobs that need constant attention, from picking up litter to pitching in wherever you see someone who needs a hand.
 Isn’t that the Blue Skies way!

 Need Assistance or need to ask a Question?

-People wearing the light blue 2016 Blue Skies t-shirt that’s a different colour than yours are either part of the organizing committee or are on the security team.
+People wearing the bright yellow 2018 Blue Skies t-shirt that’s a different colour than yours are either part of the organizing committee or are on the security team.
 If you need assistance, they will be able to help you.

 Tell your kids about them!

 Up at the top of the hill, beside the Info Booth.
 We hope you’ll never need to visit, but we’re here just in case.
 For after-hours emergencies, look for one of the Security folks roaming the site or gathered around the Bluegrass fire pit.
-They’ll be wearing the light blue 2016 Blue Skies t-shirts and will get you the help you need.
+They’ll be wearing the bright yellow 2018 Blue Skies t-shirts and will get you the help you need.

 Taking Care of the Land

 Blue Skies is proud of how, for over 40 years now, we’ve left as small a mark as we can on this beautiful piece of the Canadian landscape.
 We’ve done this together by always treading very lightly and being extra attentive to the little things – picking up after ourselves, keeping our campsites and the Hill clean, and not leaving anything behind when we leave.
 That means anything from bottle caps and cigarette butts to worn out lawn chairs or tarps.

 Please help us keep the site as gorgeous for the next 50 years as it is now.